A log file highlighter

 When you need more control over the highlighting, you can use the regex highlighter.
 This highlighter allows you to specify a regex and a style to be applied to the matched text.

-highlight the logs of different commands, you can pipe the output of those commands into tailspin
+To let tailspin highlight the logs of different commands, you can pipe the output of those commands into tailspinlike so:

 journalctl -f | tspincat /var/log/syslog | tspinkubectl logs -f pod_name | tspin